2023 Sound on Sound Music Festival to kick off in Bridgeport this weekend

 BRIDGEPORT, Conn.
 (WTNH) – The Sound on Sound Music Festival is getting ready to kick off this weekend in Bridgeport.

 The festival will take place from Sept.
 30 to Oct.
-1 at Seaside Park and is set to feature over 20 bands, including Red Hot Chili Peppers, John Mater and Alanis Morissette.
+1 at Seaside Park.

-This year the festival says they will be elevating their event with a new stage and viewing experience.
-The festival has also reconfigured its layout and increased its footprint so guests will be able to have more space to roam and enjoy the experience.
+The festival’s co-founder said the event “went to school” on last year’s event.
+This year, it’s touting a brand, including a different and bigger portion of the park.
+There will also be more food and beverage options — and a Ferris wheel.

-Aside from the music, festivalgoers will also be able to enjoy delicious food, craft beers and other cocktails from local vendors.
+Musical talent this year includes more than 20 bands, including Red Hot Chili Peppers, John Mayer and Alanis Morissette.

 Purchase tickets and learn more about this year’s Sound on Sound festival here.